Custom domain setup

-Within your email, replace yourdomain.org with your custom domain name.
+Within your email, replace all occurrences of yourdomain.org with your custom domain name.
 With some domain registrars, the name is not required.

-If you want to set up your custom domain yourself, following the instructions below.
+If you want to set up your custom domain yourself, follow the instructions below.

 We have also provided a more detailed examples for two domain registrars – see GoDaddy DNS setup instructions and Network Solutions DNS Setup Example.
 Even if you are using a different domain registrar, you might still find these two examples helpful.